 YMMV: Sixteen Candles

-Dude, She's Like in a Coma is eventually sorta averted, but the movie implies a couple of times that there's nothing wrong with screwing unconcious people.
-First Jake wonders why he doesn't feel like going upstairs to have sex with the unconcious Caroline - it's not because that would be rape, it's just because he isn't into her anymore - and then he lets Ted drive her home, still unconcious, as a favour.
+Dude, She's Like in a Coma is eventually sorta averted, but the movie implies a couple of times that there's nothing wrong with screwing unconscious people.
+First Jake wonders why he doesn't feel like going upstairs to have sex with the unconscious Caroline - it's not because that would be rape, it's just because he isn't into her anymore - and then he lets Ted drive her home, still unconscious, as a favor.
 Why else would taking a drunk girl home be a fun thing to do?

 To be fair though - Caroline apparently finds something enjoyable in the experience.
 In fact she seems a little bemused by how much she enjoyed it.
 Seeing how Anthony Michale Hall turned out she'd be wise to hang on to Ted.